Hub-Mo-Amotek/E-commerce-webshop/README.md

     - REACT
     - TAILWIND

 Scrum is all about working in team, communicating, making decisions together.
-And that went well wright from the start.
+And that went a little wonky right from the start.
 It was clear which features were important.
 Ideas started popping up in our minds.
 And with that, we started to create our SCRUM-board.